nodejs/node/doc/api/test.md

 Emitted when a running test writes to `stderr`.
 This event is only emitted if `--test` flag is passed.
+This event is not guaranteed to be emitted in the same order as the tests are defined.

 ### Event: `'test:stdout'`